ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 to go hand in hand with a proper discussion on what a Notification Center should be and do for us.
 Current state, see: [FR: Notification Center](https://docu.ilias.de/goto_docu_wiki_wpage_5118_1357.html).

+### Introduce Modal Content component (beginner/advanced)

+Currently, Modals combine two things: Presentation of content and opening an overlay layer.
+With the separation of those we will gain several advantages:
+- the content-part could be more specific, as there should be variants for the intended purpose/content
+- content-parts might be used without the modal; e.g., on mobile devices, you might just want to change the page instead of using overlays
+- Modals could allow further Components as content by simply adding the Interface For example, the Message Boxes are a good candidate
+- the content parts might be retrieved via AJAX-calls (and thus be build according to runtime-parameters)
+Especially (but not only) with the DataTable's async-Actions, this would allow to better control the responses.

 ## Ideas and Food for Thought

 * Create a mechanism to wire less-files to delos.less that is more automatic than